insysbio/LikelihoodProfiler.jl/docs/src/tutorial.md

 ## Getting started with LikelihoodProfiler

-To define a profile likelihood problem `PLProblem` in LikelihoodProfiler, you should provide the objective function (usually negative log likelihood) and the optimal values of the parameters that correspond to the minimum of the objective function.
-LikelihoodProfiler relies on the `Optimization.jl` interface, and `PLProblem` is built on top of the `OptimizationProblem` defined in `Optimization.jl`.
+To define a profile likelihood problem `ProfileLikelihoodProblem` in LikelihoodProfiler, you should provide the objective function (usually negative log likelihood) and the optimal values of the parameters that correspond to the minimum of the objective function.
+LikelihoodProfiler relies on the `Optimization.jl` interface, and `ProfileLikelihoodProblem` is built on top of the `OptimizationProblem` defined in `Optimization.jl`.
 This can be best illustrated by an example.

 First we define the `OptimizationProblem` and solve it with the preferred optimizer to obtain the optimal values of the parameters.